 Step 2: Make the sauce

-In a bowl, combine the ¼ cup soy sauce, 1 tablespoon vinegar, 1½ tablespoons brown sugar (adjust to taste), ½ cup water, 1 teaspoon cornstarch, and some black pepper to taste.
-Mix until combined, then set aside.
+In a small bowl, combine ¼ cup soy sauce (adjust to taste, as saltiness can vary by brand), 1 tablespoon vinegar, 1½ tablespoons brown sugar (adjust the sweetness to taste), ½ cup water, 1 teaspoon cornstarch, and some black pepper to taste.
+Mix everything together, then set aside.

-In a skillet, add a thin layer of oil (about 1 tablespoon) over medium-high heat.
-Place the eggplant pieces in a single layer, working in batches if needed to prevent overcrowding.
+In a skillet, heat a thin layer of oil (1-2 tablespoons) over medium-high heat.
+Add the eggplant pieces in a single layer.
+Work in batches so they don't overcrowd in the pan.

-Sear until each piece is golden brown on both sides, not necessarily cooking them all the way through.
-Transfer to a plate and set aside.
+Sear until the outside is golden brown on both sides.
+Don’t worry about cooking them all the way through since they’ll cook more later.
+Once done, take them out and set them aside.

-In the same skillet over medium heat, add another tablespoon of oil and sauté the garlic until golden and fragrant, being careful not to burn it.
+In the same skillet, add another tablespoon of oil and set it over medium heat.
+Add the garlic and sauté until it turns golden and smells fragrant.
+Be careful not to let it burn.

-Once the eggplant is fully cooked and the sauce has thickened, sprinkle chopped scallions and fried garlic or shallots as desired.
-Serve and enjoy your Adobong Talong!
+Once the eggplant is cooked and the sauce has thickened, sprinkle with chopped scallions and some fried garlic or shallots.
+Serve your Adobong Talong with rice, and enjoy!

 Recipe FAQs

-Adobong Talong is a Filipino dish made by cooking eggplant in a sauce with soy sauce, vinegar, garlic, and sugar.
-The dish combines the savory, tangy, and slightly sweet flavors of Filipino adobo with the creamy texture of eggplant.
+Adobong Talong is a Filipino dish that’s a twist on classic adobo.
+Instead of pork or chicken, eggplant is seared or fried and cooked in a sauce made with soy sauce, vinegar, garlic, and sugar.
+It has the savory and tangy flavors of adobo, but with the creamy texture of eggplant.

-Yes, the skin of the eggplant is edible and contains important nutrients.
-It also adds texture to the dish.
-However, if you prefer a softer texture, you can peel them before cutting and cooking them.
+Yes, you can eat the skin of the eggplant.
+It has important nutrients and adds texture to the dish.
+But if you prefer a softer texture, you can peel the skin off before cooking.

-Eggplants are like sponges and can absorb a lot of oil during frying.
-To minimize oil absorption, make sure the oil is hot before adding the eggplant.
-Sear it over high heat to caramelize the outside, then cover and steam it in the pan over medium heat to cook the inside without adding extra oil.
+Eggplants are like sponges and can soak up a lot of oil while frying.
+To prevent this, make sure the oil is hot before adding the eggplant.
+Sear it over high heat to brown the outside, then cover the pan and cook the inside over medium heat.
+The cover helps trap steam, which cooks it more evenly and prevents it from soaking up too much oil.

 Explore more adobo varieties

-- Chicken Adobo: This is a classic version with chicken cooked in a mixture of soy sauce, vinegar, garlic, bay leaves, and black peppercorns.
+- Chicken Adobo: A classic version where chicken is cooked in soy sauce, vinegar, garlic, bay leaves, and black peppercorns.

-- Adobo sa Gata: This version adds coconut milk, creating a creamy and slightly sweet variation.
+- Adobo sa Gata: This version adds coconut milk, making it creamy and a little sweet.

-- Adobong Kangkong: A variety with water spinach (kangkong) cooked in a traditional adobo sauce.
+- Adobong Kangkong: Water spinach (kangkong) cooked in a traditional adobo sauce.

-- Adobong Pusit: Squid cooked in vinegar and its own ink, giving the dish a unique black color and a deep, briny flavor.
+- Adobong Pusit: Squid cooked in vinegar and its own ink, which gives it a black color and a salty, deep flavor.

-- Adobong Sitaw: Yardlong beans cooked in adobo sauce, often with pork.
+- Adobong Sitaw: Yardlong beans (or sitaw) cooked in adobo sauce, often with pork.

 - Tofu and Mushroom Adobo: Crispy tofu and hearty mushrooms cooked in adobo sauce.